 - Multi-Blend Flour

-Cross-Contamination: Their product facility is free from the top eight common allergens, which includes wheat.
+Cross-Contact: Their product facility is free from the top 8 most common allergens, which include wheat, eggs, tree nuts, peanuts, milk, soy, fish, and crustaceans/shellfish.
 (Source: Better Batter)

 - All-Purpose Gluten Free Rice Flour Blend

-Cross-Contamination: Betty Crocker has no official statement about how they keep their flour blends safe from gluten.
+Cross-Contact: Betty Crocker has no official statement about how they keep their flour blends safe from gluten cross-contact.
 Additionally, the Allergy Information tab on the product page for their all-purpose gluten-free flour says, “Information not available.”